How to Boost Your PRITE® or Psychiatry Board Exam Score

 This question uses the term “unreal” in the question stem, and “derealization” is the correct answer.

-Whether you are taking your PRITE™ or ABPN Psychiatry Board Exam, there is so much at stake.
-Taking the time to identify your unknown unknowns will not only help you prepare for and excel on your exam, you’ll expand your core knowledge.
+Whether you are taking your PRITE® or ABPN Psychiatry Board Exam, there is so much at stake.
+Taking the time to identify your unknown unknowns will not only help you prepare for and excel on your exam, it will help you expand your core knowledge.
 Then, on test day, use the five simple techniques to identify common flaws in questions, which will increase your chances of getting a question correct.

 Give these methods a try and let me know how it goes.
 Moreover, I’d love to hear about techniques you use that I did not write about.